roman-milk/roman-milk.github.io/aprils-fool-1.md

+===

- ****** April's Fool ****** bygeronimo_appleby© "Now," he continues, leaning forward, elbows on his knees.
+"Now," he continues, leaning forward, elbows on his knees.
 "Tell me ... are the two of youz..." he points the knife at each in turn.
 "Are the two of youz doin' the dirty?
 Did I hear it right?
 Did you ask if I wuz her old man?"

  "I ...
 We ...
 Uh..."
 Adam babbles.